·

 But for the non-accredited, this is the only game.

 Accredited investors should not be deterred from investing.
-The Fund is still the easiest way to gain diversified exposure to pre-IPO startups.
+The product is still the easiest way to gain diversified exposure to pre-IPO startups.

 Owning the most innovative startups earlier gives retail investors a leg up when the IPO arrives.
 Instead of trying to get IPO access from brokers and underwriters, venture capital fund investors are already owners.